nondejus/AwesomeUnityCommunity/README.md

 * [PolyglotUnity](https://github.com/agens-no/PolyglotUnity "") - A Polyglot Localization plugin for Unity3d that translates games to many languages.
 * [GameToolkit Localization](https://github.com/ibrahimpenekli/GameToolkit-Localization "") - Asset localization system for Unity.
 * [Unity_CSV_Localization](https://github.com/xacalite/Unity_CSV_Localization "") - Simple system for using localization values (language translations) from a CSV file in a Unity project.
+* [UnityLocalizationManager](https://github.com/Mukarillo/UnityLocalizationManager "") - Localization system to manage multiple languages including date time, currencies, and other informations that change depending on current language.

 ## :satellite: Networking <a name="networking"></a>